 Purchasing new energy tech can be a big decision.
 Before making your purchase, it is important to do your research to understand what solutions may be best for your home and energy goals.

-When the NETCC program launches in February 2023, you will be able to locate and verify Approved Sellers here.
 We recommend contacting several Approved Sellers to ensure you have a number of offers to choose from.

 Before signing any contract, you should read it to ensure you understand the obligations of both yourself and the company you are dealing with.
 Good retailers should have clear contracts and talk you through what key elements of the contract mean.
 You will also be protected by broader Australian laws, including the Australian Consumer Law’s automatic consumer guarantees that the products and services you purchase will work and do what you asked for.
-If you are using a NET Approved Seller, you can expect them to meet the NETCC standards.
+If you are using an Approved Seller, you can expect them to meet the NETCC standards.

 Before purchasing new energy tech, you should have a clear understanding of how much it will cost and what savings or earnings you may be able to expect over a particular period.
 These figures should be based on reputable sources and a list of assumptions that are explained to you by your Approved Seller.
 Before you sign your contract, your Approved Seller should also have documented and clearly explained to you the details of any finance arrangements associated with your offer.
 Approved Sellers are committed to ensuring the advertising, quotes and contracts provided to you are clear, detailed and transparent and fit for purpose.